vebbis321/thel.foo/content/posts/custom-text-field/index.md

 ```
 *If you are curious on how I structure my Swift files; [How I structure my folders and Swift files.](https://google.com)*

-Now we can preview our textFields in a viewController.
+Now we can preview our text fields in a `UIViewController`.

 ```swift
 class TestViewController: UIViewController {